 Clean Water Act Section 402(o)(2) contains six specific exceptions to the prohibition on backsliding, including, but not limited to, material and substantial alteration to the permitting facility or new information which justify the application of a less stringent limitation.

 Typically, it is the permitting authority at the time of revising or modifying the permit that would determine if anti-backsliding principles apply.
 However, the State Water Board is requiring the permitting authority to include specific effluent limitations into NPDES permits for non-storm water NPDES dischargers.
 Therefore, the State Water Board includes an analysis of anti- backsliding principles in this Staff Report.
 The State Water Board does not anticipate a relaxation of water quality based effluent limitations in non-storm water NPDES dischargers permits as a result of incorporating the effluent limitations in the Provisions, as described below.
+In all cases, however, the Permitting Authority will be required to conduct a permit-specific anti-backsliding analysis at the time of permit reissuance or reopening.

 Chronic Toxicity